-- An additional farm income benefit that many Argentine soybean growers have derived comes from the additional scope for second cropping of soybeans.
+- The price received by farmers for GM HT soybeans in the early years of adoption was, on average, marginally higher than for conventionally produced soybeans, because of lower levels of weed material and impurities in the crop.
+This quality premia was equivalent to about 0.5% of the baseline price for soybeans (not applied in the analysis in recent years); - The net income gain from use of the GM HT technology at a national level was \$269 million in 2012.
+Since 1996, the cumulative benefit (in nominal terms) has been \$4.66 billion; - An additional farm income benefit that many Argentine soybean growers have derived comes from the additional scope for second cropping of soybeans.
 This has arisen because of the simplicity, ease and weed management flexibility provided by the (GM) technology which has been an important factor facilitating the use of no and reduced tillage production systems.
 In turn the adoption of low/no tillage production systems has reduced the time required for harvesting and drilling subsequent crops and hence has enabled many Argentine farmers to cultivate two crops (wheat followed by soybeans) in one season.
-As such, 25% of the total Argentine soybean crop was second crop in 201125, compared to 8% in 1996.
-Based on the additional gross margin income derived from second crop soybeans (see Appendix 1), this has contributed a further boost to national soybean farm income of \$1.18 billion in 2011 and \$8.2 billion cumulatively since 1996; - The total farm income benefit inclusive of the second cropping was \$1.46 billion in 2011 and \$12.62 billion cumulatively between 1996 and 2011; - In added value terms, the increase in farm income from the direct use of the GM HT technology (ie, excluding the second crop benefits) in the last three years has been equivalent to an annual increase in production of between +2% and +7%.
-The additional production from second soybean cropping facilitated by the technology in 2010 was equal to 25% of total output.
+As such, 15% of the total Argentine soybean crop was second crop in 201225, compared to 8% in 1996.
+Based on the additional gross margin income derived from second crop soybeans (see Appendix 1), this has contributed a further boost to national soybean farm income of \$845 million in 2012 and \$9.1 billion cumulatively since 1996; - The total farm income benefit inclusive of the second cropping was \$1.11 billion in 2012 and \$13.74 billion cumulatively between 1996 and 2012; - In added value terms, the increase in farm income from the direct use of the GM HT technology (ie, excluding the second crop benefits) in the last five years has been equivalent to an annual increase in production of between +2% and +7%.

-Table 11: Farm level income impact of using GM HT soybeans in Argentina 1996-2011
+Table 11: Farm level income impact of using GM HT soybeans in Argentina 1996-2012